My Ex’s Mom Sent Me a Red Gown for His Wedding – I Nearly Fainted When I Saw Why

 "Remember when I told you about the Christmases she brought to life with her laugh?" she said.
 "Or how she'd sneak out of the house at night just to grab fries from a drive-thru?"

-A memory rushed up, Faith and me, giggling in Sarah's kitchen, flour everywhere.
-We'd been drunkenly baking, and Sarah had caught us both, then made hot chocolate for everyone instead of scolding us.
+A memory rushed up, Faith and me, giggling in Florence's kitchen, flour everywhere.
+We'd been drunkenly baking, and Florence had caught us both, then made hot chocolate for everyone instead of scolding us.

-I looked at Sarah.
+I looked at Florence.
 "You gave me a place to belong when I needed one the most."

 She pulled me close.
 "You were the only one who ever felt like family, Sandra.
 That's why I wanted you here.
 Not to hurt anyone.
 But to honor my girl."